-The research focuses on improving diagnosis with quantitative PCR, intrathecal antibodies and in encephalitis of unknown origin we use next generation sequencing (NGS).
-We perform long-term follow-up studies with neuroimaging and neurological and cognitive assessments to enable correlation between outcome and biochemical markers in cerebrospinal fluid and blood which may be potentially prognostic.
-Treatment studies have been performed in HSE and HSV-2 meningitis and future studies are planned.
+The research concept comprises inclusion of patients in long-term follow-up studies with neuroimaging, neurological and cognitive assessments to enable correlation between outcome and biochemical markers in cerebrospinal fluid and blood which may be potentially prognostic.
+Antiviral pharmacokinetic studies as well as treatment studies have been performed in herpes simplex encephalitis (HSE) and HSV-2 meningitis and future studies are planned.

-• Prognostic biomarkers and neuroimaging in relation to neurological and neuropsychological outcome in viral CNS infections
+- Prognostic biomarkers and neuroimaging in relation to neurological and neuropsychological outcome in viral CNS infections

-• The long-term sequels after HSE
+- The long-term sequels after herpes simplex encephalitis

-• Genetic predisposition in herpes CNS infections
+- Genetic predisposition in TBE and herpes virus CNS infections

-• The impact of SARS- CoV2 (covid-19) on CNS
+- The impact of SARS- CoV2 (covid-19) on CNS

-• Meningoencephalitis After Tick-Bite (MEATB-study)
+- Meningoencephalitis After Tick-Bite (MEATB-study)